surabhigade/wall_follower_robot/README.md

 wall_follower_robot/demo/world_maze2.mp4

-> 📹 Watch how the robot successfully follows walls and avoids obstacles in real-time!
+> 📹 Watch how the robot successfully follows walls in real-time!

 ## How to Run